HFrajacomo/Draconic-Revolution/README.md

 3. The Hells: where lava lakes, devils and fossils of ancient gargantuos creatures are located
 4. The Core: the magnetic core of the world, where alien-like creatures and the rarest ores are in

 In Voxel-based games, there's a technical limit to the depth the world can have.
-Usually 256 or 512 voxels are the size in certain games.
+Usually 256 or 512 voxels are the size in most games.
-In Draconic Revolution, Voxel Chunks have 256 voxels, but our Voxel Engine is designed to stack chunks vertically, adding the capability of infinite depth and bypassing the technical limitation of rendering enormous chunks.
-Since we have 4 depth layers, out total number of voxel depth in a world is 1024.
+In Draconic Revolution, Voxel Chunks are 256 voxels deep, but our Voxel Engine is designed to stack chunks vertically, adding the capability of infinite depth and bypassing the technical limitation of rendering enormous chunks.
+Since we have 4 depth layers, our total number of voxel depth in a world is 1024 and can grow linearly with the addition of new layers, if needed.

 ![](/RepoImages/a11.png)